Investing in gilts for tax-efficient returns

 While the interest paid counts towards your taxable income, the capital uplift when you sell the gilt is not taxed, as there is no CGT on gilts.
 This means that a gilt has a much smaller gap between the headline return and the actual return than a cash savings account does.

-For example, if you are paying 20% tax on your savings income, a 4.5% return from a gilt in which 95% of the return is via a capital uplift equates to well over a 5.5% interest rate on cash savings.
-And if you’re likely to be paying the new Scottish highest-rate tax band of 48%, your taxable savings account would need to offer close to 8.5% interest to provide the same return as the gilt.
+For example, if you are paying 20% tax on your savings income, a 4% return from a gilt in which 98% of the return is via a capital uplift equates to well over a 5.5% interest rate on cash savings.
+And if you’re likely to be in the new Scottish advanced or top-rate tax bands of 45% or 48%, and paying 40% tax on your savings income, your taxable savings account would need to offer close to 7.5% interest to provide the same return as the gilt.

 Speak to one of our experts about investing in gilts